jaiwargacki/LinkedInGameSolver/README.md

 [Not complete]

 ### Queens
 Start by running `python3 solver.py --game queens`.
-You are then prompted to enter the board size followed by each row of the game board (the starting colors).
-This can be done with any 1 character code for each color.
-For example (1, 2, 3, ...) or (R, B, G, ...).
-The program then displays the entered board and solves.
+This runs selenium script which retrieves the current game board for queens.
+After retrieving the puzzle the backtracking algorithm solves the loaded game board.

 ![Queens Demo](assets/queensDemo.png)